Study of finite volume number density fluctuations in the SU(3) Polyakov loop extended Nambu-Jona-Lasinio model for the search of the QCD Critical Point: PNJL Model

 \section{PNJL Model}

-Effective models are very important in studying high energy physics.
-They are constructed with Lagrangians of simple mathematical structure having properties similar to that of QCD.
-PNJL model is such an effective model which gives good results at finite temperature and chemical potential.
-We shall consider the 2+1 flavor PNJL model with six quark interactions.
-In the PNJL model the gluon dynamics is described by the chiral point couplings between quarks (present in the NJL part) and a background gauge field representing Polyakov Loop dynamics.
-The Polyakov line is represented as,
+Effective models are fundamental in studying high energy physics phenomena.
+They are constructed with Lagrangians of a simple mathematical structure having properties similar to that of QCD.
+Spontaneous chiral symmetry breaking, global Z(3), and confinement-like properties, which are crucial characteristics of QCD have been demonstrated by the PNJL model which is made possible due to the symmetry of its Lagrangian.
+PNJL is an extension of the Nambu-Jona-Lasinio model, that can serve this purpose.
+The Polyakov loop in the PNJL model represents the interactions between quarks with the temporal gluon field.
+One of the important development in the formalism of the model was the expansion of the quark chiral Lagrangian to a gauge field with uniform temporal background.
+In this model, the Polyakov loop dynamics serve as a framework for gluon dynamics representing chiral point couplings between quarks and a background.
+In PNJL, a non-local interaction is used instead of a point-like four-fermion interaction.
+This model is such an effective model that gives good results at finite temperature and chemical potential.
+In this study, we have considered the 2+1 flavor PNJL model with six quark interactions.
+In the PNJL model, chiral point couplings between quarks (present in the NJL portion) and a background gauge field that represents Polyakov Loop dynamics are used to describe gluon dynamics.
+The Polyakov loop is written as,